MDW-94/qwasar_bootcamp_C_arc1/my_mastermind/README.md

 >The game runs in the terminal,
 >recieving input through STDIN (the keyboard).
 >Ctrl + d (^d) has been implemented
->to end the program at the players' discretion.
+>to end the program when the player wants

 ![Alt Text - A screenshot of the game running, specifically the text prompts in the terminal](./screenshots/Screenshot_2.png)